-4.3 Potential for Further Agricultural Development
+5.3 Potential for Further Agricultural Development

-4.3.1 Locality and Extent of the Agricultural Areas
+5.3.1 Locality and Extent of the Agricultural Areas

-In this section, land (properties) owned by government and privately-owned land were identified (Figure 4.2).
+Land (properties) owned by government and privately-owned land were identified (Figure 5.3) and are described in this section.
 The land ownership details (name, address, contact details, etc.) have also been recorded for each property in the study area.
-Table 4.2 summarises the property ownership for each region in the study area.
+Table 5.5 summarises the property ownership for each region in the study area.
 The study area boundary and regions are as previously defined in the 'Feasibility Study for the Raising of Clanwilliam Dam' (DWAF, 2008).
-The government owned properties do not include the urban/town areas such as Citrusdal, Vredendal, Klawer and Ebenhaezer, but only properties with possible development potential up to the above-mentioned town borders.
+The government-owned properties do not include the urban/town areas such as Citrusdal, Vredendal, Klawer and Ebenhaeser, but only properties with possible development potential up to the above-mentioned town borders.